djarosz/fopator/README.md

-# fopator: Formating Object PDF Creator
+# fopator - Formating Object PDF Creator

 fopator is bulk PDF creator.
 It reads XML data from one folder pairs it with XSLT and creates Apache FOP framework to create resulting PDF file